Skip to Content

 • Ridge skylight: not very common, but these are usually installed on the pitch of the roof.

-Because they are located at the top of the roof, they provide more natural sunlight than normal windows because it is able to let in light from more angles.
-This is good if you have large living areas with high ceiling
+Because they are located at the top of the roof, they provide more natural sunlight than normal windows because they are able to let in light from more angles.
+This is good if you have large living areas with high ceilings.

 Now comes the most important question: How much does it cost to install a skylight?